Hasret Altındere

 Hasret Altındere (born January 1, 1980) is a Turkish former women's footballer.
 She was part of the Turkish women's national team between 1998 and 2002.

+Life

-Hasret Altındere was born in Bornova district of Izmir Province, Turkey.
+Hasret Altındere was born in Bornova district of İzmir Province, Turkey.

 Playing career

 Club

 She began her sports career after receiving her license for Balıkesir Belediyespor on October 24, 1997.
 She transferred to Susurluk Barışspor for the 1998–99 season.
 After one season, she moved to Gemlik Zeytinspor.
 In the beginning of 2001, Altındere signed for Kuzeyspor, where she played two seasons until 2002.

 International

 Hasret Altındere was admitted to the national team in 1998.
 After sitting on the bench in her first match at the 1999 FIFA Women's World Cup qualification (UEFA) - Group G match against Bulgaria, she debuted in the Women's Harvest Cup match against the Austrian team on July 29, 1998.
 She netted a goal in the match with Israel of the same tournament.

 Altındere was also part of the Turkey women's U-19 team in two matches of the 1999 UEFA Women's Under-19 Championship qualifying round.